Squidyu/github-trending/README.md

 ## Python

+* 【2025-01-17】[AmberSahdev / Open-Interface](https://github.com/AmberSahdev/Open-Interface) - Control Any Computer Using LLMs.
+* 【2025-01-17】[instructor-ai / instructor](https://github.com/instructor-ai/instructor) - structured outputs for llms
+* 【2025-01-17】[qhjqhj00 / MemoRAG](https://github.com/qhjqhj00/MemoRAG) - Empowering RAG with a memory-based data interface for all-purpose applications!
+* 【2025-01-17】[ansible / ansible-lint](https://github.com/ansible/ansible-lint) - ansible-lint checks playbooks for practices and behavior that could potentially be improved and can fix some of the most common ones for you
 * 【2025-01-16】[OpenBMB / MiniCPM-o](https://github.com/OpenBMB/MiniCPM-o) - MiniCPM-o 2.6: A GPT-4o Level MLLM for Vision, Speech and Multimodal Live Streaming on Your Phone
 * 【2025-01-15】[KoljaB / RealtimeSTT](https://github.com/KoljaB/RealtimeSTT) - A robust, efficient, low-latency speech-to-text library with advanced voice activity detection, wake word activation and instant transcription.
 * 【2025-01-14】[nautechsystems / nautilus_trader](https://github.com/nautechsystems/nautilus_trader) - A high-performance algorithmic trading platform and event-driven backtester